-Purpose and Core Message
+Purpose and core message

-Pinning down the purpose of the video early on may seem like common sense, but it’s very easy to lose sight of your purpose by getting lost in cool concepts and tech.
+Pinning down the purpose of the video early on may seem like common sense.
+However, it’s very easy to lose sight of your purpose by getting lost in cool concepts and tech.
 This is the first step when thinking of how to write a corporate video brief.

 Platform and Distribution

-The format of the video and the platform it will be distributed on is very important when it comes to concept and budget.
-A small scale corporate video shoot will differ greatly in price and scale of production to a national TV commercial.
+The format of the video and its distribution platform is very important when it comes to concept and budget.
+A small-scale corporate video shoot will differ greatly in price and scale of production to a national TV commercial.

 In short, if there’s anything you think is relevant, include it in your initial communication.

 The more people involved in the sign off process, the slower the process runs.
 If we could suggest anything, it would be to have a hierarchy in place when it comes to suggesting re-edits and revisions.
 As the saying goes, “too many cooks spoil the broth”.